 Hi, I'm Stephanie!

 Teacher: I am a middle school ELA teacher that LOVES feedback.
 I mentor new teachers, and I am constantly on a mission to find new strategies to use in the classroom.
+I am also on a mission to stop burnout.

 Happy: Coffee, Pinterest, Reading, Poetry, Bonfires, Memes, Michigan Seasons, Crime Shows, Hairspray